-The proposed amendments also allow for child care centers to be considered as conditional uses in the same zones: R1 (Single Family Residential), R2 (Single Family Residential), R3 (Two-Family Residential), R4 (Multi-Family Residential), R5 (Multiple Family Residential) and OR (Office Residential) zones.
+The proposed amendments also allow for child care centers to be considered as permitted outright uses in City-owned parks or recreation facilities, public schools or conforming private schools in the same zones: R1 (Single Family Residential), R2 (Single Family Residential), R3 (Two-Family Residential), R4 (Multi-Family Residential), R5 (Multiple Family Residential) and OR (Office Residential) zones, and as conditional uses if located in facility that is not a City-owned park or recreation facility, public school or conforming private school in the same zones.

-And the proposed amendments allow for child care centers to be considered permitted outright uses in all commercial zones (C1, C2 and C3), and then in the light industrial zones (M-L, M-1).
+And the proposed amendments allow for registered child care and certified family child care homes and child care centers to be considered permitted outright uses in all commercial zones (C1, C2 and C3), and then in the light industrial zones (M-L, M-1).
 Child care centers are conditional uses in the M2 zone.

-Lastly, the proposed amendments require one off-street parking space per employee for all child care facilities and child care centers, and a designated pick-up and drop-off zone for two vehicles, which can be on-street parking if it is not immediately adjacent to another use.
+Lastly, the proposed amendments require one off-street parking space per on-site employee for all child care facilities and child care centers, and a designated pick-up and drop-off zone for two vehicles, which can be on-street parking if it is not immediately adjacent to another use.